-If you are living with HIV, introduce your baby to his first solid foods at 6 months and continue to breastfeed him while taking your ARV medicines and following your treatment plan.
+If you are living with HIV, introduce your baby to their first solid foods at 6 months and continue to breastfeed while taking your ARV medicines and following your treatment plan.

 Don't wait too long to start solid food

-Your baby’s body needs the extra energy and nutrients to help him to keep growing.
-Waiting too long may cause your baby to stop gaining weight at a healthy rate, and put him at risk of becoming thin and weak.
+Your baby’s body needs the extra energy and nutrients to help them to keep growing.
+Waiting too long may cause your baby to stop gaining weight at a healthy rate, and puts them at risk of becoming thin and weak.